|

 If the number of entries in the program header table is

-larger than or equal to PN_XNUM (0xffff), this member
+larger than or equal to PN_XNUM (0xffff), this member holds

-the program header table is held in the sh_info member of
+program header table is held in the sh_info member of the

 sh_info member of the initial entry contains the value